osrsbox/osrsbox-db/README.md

 - Make sure you have >= Python 3.6
 - Install package using: `pip install osrsbox`
-- Item database quickstart:
+- Item database quick start:
     - Import items API using: `from osrsbox import items_api`
     - Load all items using: `all_db_items = items_api.load()`
     - Loop items using: `for item in all_db_items: print(item.name)`
-- Monster database quickstart:
+- Monster database quick start:
     - Import monsters API using: `from osrsbox import monsters_api`
     - Load all monsters using: `all_db_monsters = monsters_api.load()`
     - Loop monsters using: `for monster in all_db_monsters: print(monster.name)`